citlaligm/Advance-Lane-Detection/writeup.md

 ![alt text][image6]

-Then I pass the histogram to a function `find_two_peaks_image` to find the center of each of the peaks.
-This code can be found on the IPython notebook called `Development` on cell #16, then I implemented a function called `sliding_window` to iterate through the image and find the x coordinates and y coordinates of the pixels that correspond to the lanes starting from the centers that I found earlier.
+Then I passed the histogram to a function `find_two_peaks_image` to find the center of each of the peaks.
+This code can be found on the IPython notebook called `Development` on cell #16, then I implemented a function called `sliding_window` to iterate through the image and find the x coordinates and y coordinates of the pixels that corresponded to the lanes starting from the centers that I found earlier.

 Once I got the pixels I fit them to a 2nd order polynomial of the form:
 				`f(y)=Ay^2 + By + C `

-The result obtained was this for one of the test images:
+The result obtained for one of the test images is the following:

 ![alt text][image7]

 ####5.
 Having identified the lane lines, has the radius of curvature of the road been estimated?
 And the position of the vehicle with respect to center in the lane?

 Yes.
 I used the x and y coordinates obtained with the polynomial to calculate the curvature of the lane.
-This code can be found on the IPython notebook called `Development` on cell #6.
+This code can be found on the IPython notebook called `Development` on cell #6 and on the IPython notebook called `LaneDetection` on cell #14 line 111.

 ---